How do I apply for a library card?

 Who is responsible for the books on my child’s card?

 By signing the registration card, you will be responsible for the materials your child borrows with their card.
 It’s important to let your child know that the books will need to be returned on time and in good condition.

 How can I find out what is on my child’s card?

 By law, librarians cannot share the specific information about what is on a child’s account.
 However, if you choose to set the notifications to text message or email, an automated check-out receipt, due date reminder, and overdue notifications will be sent directly to you.

-For more information on your library card and borrowing from the library, see our Material Circulation Policy.
+For more information on your library card and borrowing from the library, see our Material Lending Policy.